DanielTsang26/SET/README.md

 7. When asked Press (return) if you understand what we're saying here, press Enter.

-## STEP 3 : TRACKING / HUNTING Victims
+## STEP 3 : TRACKING / HUNTING Targets

 Open the browser window and access the Google accounts with the IP address found earlier from `STEP 2`.
 Sign in with an email and password that was created.
 Restore the second Terminal window and verify that the entered email and password visible on the screen